telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

     ]);

 <!--*-->
-The type spec for `base` is: `[ "or", "number++", [ "null", 10 ] ]`.
+The type specification for `base` is: `[ "or", "number++", [ "null", 10 ] ]`.
 This says it should accept any number greater than zero, but if the argument is missing, defaults to 10.
 The implementation does not have to deal with the case that the argument is missing — it will get 10 instead.

 Also, note that it uses an assertion to make sure the `base` is not 1.
 If it is, return a `#DIV/0!` error.